Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Passwords

-Passwords are a common means of authenticating the identity of a user before authorizing access to a resource or service.
-Passwords provide an essential layer of defense in securing McMaster University assets from unauthorized use or access.
+A common means of authenticating the identity of a user before authorizing access to a resource or service, passwords provide an essential layer of defense in securing McMaster University assets from unauthorized use or access.
+It’s the responsibility of the password creator to ensure its strength through adequate length and complexity.

-Passwords must be a minimum of ten (10) characters in length.
+Passwords must be a minimum of eight (8) characters in length.

 1. Uppercase letters A, B, C, …, Z